 Hunting brands can produce content that appeals to baby boomers, Generation X and millennials all in one campaign.

 Somewhere along the road many marketing teams inside the hunting industry felt as if they had to choose between marketing to millennials and alienating a traditional base and therefore just ignoring the trend of increasing millennial numbers.
-That zero-sum attitude has been built upon perception rather than reality or facts.
+Although in ways some of that holds true, that zero-sum attitude has been built upon perception rather than reality or facts.